 - Leadership potential: You must demonstrate evidence of leadership, active citizenship and community involvement.
 Examples include: leadership and strong participation in school activities; community work; cultural, environmental or sporting activities; or representing your school in national competitions or other events.

 Satisfactorily completed applications are sent to the selection panel which is made up of academic staff from University faculties and graduate schools.
-The chair of the selection panel is the Deputy Vice–Chancellor (Engagement).

 Each panel member is given a mix of schools and applicants to consider.

 Up to 700 Young Scholars are selected per year.
 At least one Young Scholar from each Victorian secondary school will be selected subject to both the student and the school satisfactorily completing the online application and nomination process.